twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Talk through "code maintenance as fact"

 ## Introduction
 I'm a startup engineer.
-3x first engineer, former Uber engineer, and have worked at many more startups.
+3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.

 I've provided [more context at the bottom](README.md#context) of this README, but that's not why you're here.